Samuel-othieno/InstaMedi/README.md

 ## Usage
 To use InstaMedi, follow these steps:

-Sign up as a user or a doctor using your email and password Log in using your credentials
+1. Sign up as a user or a doctor using your email and password
+2. Log in using your credentials
-Choose the service you want to access from the menu Follow the instructions on the screen
+3. Choose the service you want to access from the menu
+4. Follow the instructions on the screen

-Contribution
+## Contribution
 InstaMedi is an open-source project, and we welcome contributions from anyone who shares our vision and mission.
 If you want to contribute to InstaMedi, please follow these steps:

-Fork the repository from GitHub
+- Fork the repository from GitHub
-Create a new branch for your feature or bug fix using git checkout -b feature/your-feature or git checkout -b bugfix/your-bugfix
+- Create a new branch for your feature or bug fix using git checkout -b feature/your-feature or git checkout -b bugfix/your-bugfix
-Make your changes and commit them using git commit -m "Your message" Push your changes to your forked repository using git push origin feature/your-feature or git push origin bugfix/your-bugfix Create a pull request from your forked repository to the original repository Wait for your pull request to be reviewed and merged License
+- Make your changes and commit them using git commit -m "Your message"
+- Push your changes to your forked repository using git push origin feature/your-feature or git push origin bugfix/your-bugfix
+- Create a pull request from your forked repository to the original repository
+- Wait for your pull request to be reviewed and merged

 ## Team
 InstaMedi is developed by a team of four members, namely:

-Samuel Douglas Othieno - Team lead and user-interface developer Kafuluma Joachim - User and doctor sign up and login pages designer
+1. Samuel Douglas Othieno - Team lead and user-interface developer
+2. Kafuluma Joachim - User and doctor sign up and login pages designer

 ### Contact
 If you have any questions, feedback, or suggestions, please feel free to contact us at codeninjas@gmail.com.
 We would love to hear from you.